arcann/bi_etl/docs/source/index.rst

 2. Data Quality is King

    Data quality is more important than performance.
-Fail before truncating data contents even if that means sacrificing some load performance.
+For example, the process should fail before truncating data contents (i.e. loading 6 characters into a 5 character field) even if that means sacrificing some load performance.

 3. Give helpful error messages.